 Many people deal with mental health issues.
 For people who access their health insurance through Justworks, there are plenty of ways to utilize our services to get the care you need.

-Here, we’re giving a quick rundown of how to find mental health care providers, and some tips on how to pay for that care.
+Here, we’re giving a quick rundown of how to find mental health care providers along with some tips on how to pay for that care.

 How to Find Mental Health Care Providers

 For many people looking to seek out some extra help from a psychiatrist, therapist, or counselor, one of the first steps is knowing how to find one of these providers.
-Many mental health providers, both psychologists and psychiatrists alike, don’t take any form of insurance.
+Many mental health providers, including psychologists and psychiatrists, don’t take any form of insurance.
 It can often be difficult to find a mental health specialist who takes insurance, or is in-network and currently taking on new patients.
 Here, we’ve outlined a few approaches you can take in your search.

 1. Through Your Health Insurance Plan

-Justworks benefits-eligible customers can use Aetna’s “Find a Doctor” tool to search specifically for in-network mental health providers, including counseling, Employee Assistance Program, mental health facilities, substance abuse treatment, psychiatrists, and others.
+Benefits-eligible Justworks customers can use Aetna’s “Find a Doctor” tool to search specifically for in-network mental health services, including counseling, Employee Assistance Program, mental health facilities, substance abuse treatment, psychiatrists, and others.

 - Visit aetna.com.

-- To search providers without creating a login on the site, select “Plan from an employer” under "Guests".
+- To search for providers and services without creating a login on the site, select “Plan from an employer” under "Guests".

 - Under "Continue as a guest", enter your zip code, adjust the search radius as needed, and click "Search."